Have a great video of your cat? We want to see it

 In honor of the Cat Video Festival in Columbia, we want to see your cats in action!

-We’re on the prowl for videos full of cat-titude, whether your fur baby is the next Maru, Grumpy Cat, Lil Bub or a new cat internet sensation all on their own.
+We’re on the prowl for videos full of cat-titude, whether your fur baby is the next Maru, Grumpy Cat, Lil Bub or a new cat internet sensation all its own.

 Contest details:

-Send a video up to 2 minutes in length via Google Doc, Dropbox, or a link to your YouTube video to eshaw@thestate.com.
+Send a video up to two minutes in length via Google Doc, Dropbox or a link to your YouTube video to eshaw@thestate.com.

 Please provide your name, your cat’s name and a video title.

-Videos must be submitted by 11:59 p.m. on Wednesday, March 1.
-Winners will be announced Thursday, March 2.
+Videos must be submitted by 11:59 p.m.
+March 1.
+Winners will be announced March 2.

 Comments